bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

 Summary
 --------

+- (AP 3.4.A.1) An object’s **state** refers to its attributes and their values at a given time and is defined by instance variables belonging to the object.
+This defines a **has-a** relationship between the object and its instance variables.
-- **Constructors** are used to set the initial state of an object, which includes initial values for all instance variables.
+- (AP 3.4.A.2) A constructor is used to set the initial state of an object, which should include initial values for all instance variables.
+When a constructor is called, memory is allocated for the object and the associated object reference is returned.
+Constructor parameters, if specified, provide data to initialize instance variables.
+- (AP 3.4.A.3) When a mutable object is a constructor parameter, the instance variable should be initialized with a copy of the referenced object.
+In this way, the instance variable does not hold a reference to the original object, and methods are prevented from modifying the state of the original object.

-- When no constructor is written, Java provides a no-argument **default constructor**, and the instance variables are set to their default values (0 for ``int`` and ``double``, ``null`` for objects like ``String``).
+- (AP 3.4.A.4) When no constructor is written, Java provides a no-parameter constructor, and the instance variables are set to default values according to the data type of the attribute.
+This constructor is called the **default constructor**.

-- Constructor parameters are local variables to the constructor and provide data to initialize instance variables.
+- (3.4.A.5) Default values used by the default constructor:

+   - The default value for an attribute of type `int` is `0`.
+   - The default value of an attribute of type `double` is `0.0`.
+   - The default value of an attribute of type `boolean` is `false`.
+   - The default value of a reference type is `null`.

 AP Practice
 ------------

-.. mchoice:: AP5-2-1
+.. mchoice:: AP-constructor1
     :practice: T

     Consider the definition of the Cat class below.
 The class uses the instance variable isSenior to indicate whether a cat is old enough to be considered a senior cat or not.